Kuruluş: Osman

 Kuruluş: Osman (lit.
-Establishment: Osman) is a historical fiction Turkish television series produced by Mehmet Bozdağ under Bozdağ Films.
+Establishment: Osman) is a historical fiction Turkish television series produced by Mehmet Bozdağ under Bozdağ Film.
 The series premiered on ATV in 2019.
 It shows Osman’s struggle to establish an independent beylik amid political rivalries, Mongol pressure, and conflicts with neighboring powers.
 The series continues Bozdağ Film’s Ottoman saga, serving as the successor to Diriliş: Ertuğrul and the predecessor to Kuruluş: Orhan.

-The first episode of the series, directed by Metin Günay and written by Mehmet Bozdağ, was aired on 20 November 2019, on the ATV network.
+The 194-episode series, directed by Metin Günay and written by Mehmet Bozdağ, was originally aired from 20 November 2019, to June 4th 2025 on the ATV network.
 The show was a continuation of the TRT 1 series Diriliş: Ertuğrul, which aired between 2014 and 2019.

 Plot

 The story includes Osman Ghazi's internal and external struggles and how he establishes and controls the Ottoman Empire.
 It portrays his struggles against Byzantium and the Mongol Ilkhanate and how he was able to secure independence from the Sultanate of Rum to establish a sovereign state that would stand up to the Byzantine and Mongol Empire and would honor the Turks.
 The character of Osman faces many enemies and traitors in his quest, and the show illustrates how he was able to overcome these obstacles to fulfil his mission with the help of loyal companions, family, and friends.